DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/02_control/README.md

 ### Blocks

-A block of code is a logical collection of code, separated from the rest of the program by some syntactic construct in the programming language.
+A **block** of code is a logical collection of code, separated from the rest of the program by some syntactic construct in the programming language.
 In the "c-based" languages (languages which got their syntax from C, including C++, Java, and Javascript), blocks are grouped withing '{' and '}'.
 In Python, Coffeescript, Ruby, and some others, blocks are grouped together by indenting lines of code at the same level.
-Within a block of code, each piece is executed in order, until it reaches a branch or a loop, in which case the program moves to executing that block.

-Blocks themselves can be broken down further, with slightly more precise semantics than speaking of lines of code as a whole.
+Within a block of code, each piece is executed in order.
+Each statement in the block happens one at a time, independant of other statments around it.
+The statement is made up of expressions, which are individual calculations on pieces of data.
+Like statements, expressions are evaluated (or run, or calculated) independantly of one another.
+The only way a computer takes a value from one expression or block or statment and uses it in another is by storing the results in a variable.

 #### Expression

-An expression takes some data and perforom an operation.
+An **expression** takes some data and performs an operation.
 Adding two numbers is an expression.
 Checking if one number is greater than another number is an expression.
 Calculating one of the roots of the quadratic equation is an expression, but storing that result in a variable is not - that is a statement.